RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 Three years ago I wrote about [running a Matrix server with Docker Compose](/posts/encrypted-matrix-server/), where the interesting part was the federation-over-Cloudflare-tunnel arrangement and the observation that a Matrix homeserver makes a serviceable notification hub.
 That deployment has since moved into my RKE2 cluster, and the notification role has grown from a convenience into the primary reason the homeserver exists.

 Nearly every machine-generated message in my infrastructure now arrives in an end-to-end encrypted Matrix room.
 Feed digests from FreshRSS, Prometheus alerts, GitOps deployment results, Falco runtime detections, Authentik authentication events, media-library activity, uptime state changes, weather alerts, and notifications from the UniFi and Synology appliances all terminate in rooms whose contents the homeserver itself cannot read.
-Two AI agents live in those same encrypted rooms and answer questions there.
+Two AI agents also use encrypted Matrix rooms, each reserved for direct conversation with the agent.

 The notification stream has become a running account of the infrastructure around me: its failures, its changes, the identities that pass through it, the moments when the house is occupied, and the subjects that hold my attention.
-Machine-written messages can still disclose a private life; the absence of a human author does not make the resulting record any less sensitive.
-I built this system around that premise, and this post traces the path from producer, through Kubernetes and the homeserver, to the encrypted Matrix room, following the conversion of a webhook payload into a Matrix event.
+Machine-written messages can still disclose a private life.
+The absence of a human author does not make the resulting record any less sensitive.
+I built this system around that premise, and this post follows the route from producer, through Kubernetes and the homeserver, to the encrypted Matrix room, following the conversion of a webhook payload into a Matrix event.

 --------------------------------------------------------

 # Why Machine Notifications Deserve End-to-End Encryption

-People usually defend encrypted messaging through human conversation; machine-generated notifications seem less intimate, yet their accumulated record is often more revealing.
+Encryption is usually defended through human conversation.
+A machine-generated notification looks less intimate, yet a year's accumulation can reveal far more.

 Consider what a year of my notification stream describes to a reader unfamiliar with the network.
 It names every host, service, and monitor by the labels I assigned.
 It records which services fail, how often, and for how long, producing a serviceable map of the infrastructure's weak points.
 It records each authentication event that Authentik considers notable, including failed logins, policy exceptions, and suspicious requests, together with the account involved.
 It records every camera and door event that the UniFi Protect stack considers significant, a record of when the house is occupied.
 It records what my media stack acquires and when, a record of what I watch and read.
 It records what my feed pipeline finds interesting, a record of what has captured my attention and, by implication, why.

-No individual message in that stream is especially sensitive; the aggregate is a detailed intelligence record about a residence and the person living in it, assembled at no cost by the notification service and delivered continuously.
+Any one message may be harmless.
+The accumulated stream is a detailed intelligence record about a residence and the person living in it, assembled at no cost by the notification service and delivered continuously.

 The conventional destinations for that stream are Slack, Discord, Telegram, a hosted push service, or email.
-Each receives the messages in plaintext and retains them, and each is a third party whose retention policy, breach history, and legal exposure are outside your control.
-A webhook to a chat service does more than transmit the description; it deposits a permanent, searchable copy of it with an organization that has no stake in protecting it.
+Each receives plaintext and retains it.
+Each is also a third party whose retention policy, breach history, and legal exposure are outside your control.
+A webhook to a chat service does more than transmit the description.
+It deposits a permanent, searchable copy with an organization that has no stake in protecting it.
 TLS already addresses interception in transit.
-The remaining failure is prosaic and total: a complete operational map of your infrastructure persists in someone else's database indefinitely, for the ordinary reason that the integration was convenient.
+The remaining failure is prosaic and total.
+A complete operational map of your infrastructure persists in someone else's database because the integration was convenient.

-Self-hosting the destination reduces the difficulty without resolving it.
-The third party disappears, but the homeserver operator can still read every room; that may be acceptable when the operator is you and the deployment is small, yet it becomes unacceptable once a backup places the database on a NAS, replication sends it off-site, or restoration brings it to a machine you no longer control because anyone who obtains access to the homeserver obtains access to the room contents as well.
+Self-hosting removes the third party.
+The homeserver operator can still read every room.
+That may be tolerable when the operator is you and the deployment is small.
+It becomes a different proposition once a backup lands on a NAS, replication sends it off-site, or restoration puts it on a machine beyond your control.
+Anyone with homeserver access has the room contents as well.

-End-to-end encryption addresses the residual exposure.
-In an encrypted Matrix room, Synapse stores ciphertext; the decryption keys reside on the devices that participate in the room.
+End-to-end encryption changes the exposure.
+Synapse stores ciphertext, while the decryption keys remain on the participating devices.
 My homeserver database, its Postgres backups, its Longhorn volumes, and their snapshots contain no readable notification content.
-Compromising the server yields room metadata (membership, timing, and event-graph shape), but not the message bodies.
-That is a materially smaller disclosure, and Matrix provides the protection as a property of the room, independent of any particular client.
+A compromise still yields room metadata, including membership, timing, and event-graph shape.
+It does not yield message bodies.
+Matrix provides that protection as a property of the room, independent of any particular client.

-The deployment has acquired a second purpose in the three years since I wrote about it: notification channels have become bidirectional.
-Two AI agents in my cluster are members of these rooms, and I talk to them there; a channel carrying both a description of the infrastructure and instructions about it is a control plane, and control planes get encrypted.
+The deployment acquired a second purpose over those three years.
+I now talk to two agents through their own encrypted Matrix rooms.
+The same system records the condition of the infrastructure and gives me a private place to issue instructions about it.
+I treat that conjunction as a control plane and encrypt it accordingly.

 --------------------------------------------------------